Department of Computer Science

 I just returned from two back-to-back research trips.
 I was in a refugee camp in Jordan near the Syrian border to explore connectivity for residents of the camp and went to Guatemala to research mobile data network performance.

-I'm a CS PhD student from rural Minnesota.
+I'm a 4th year CS PhD student.
 My research focus is on mobile network connectivity, problems related to dynamic spectrum and spectrum sensing, and connectivity in under-resourced areas.
 Prior to joining UCSB I worked as a network administrator for the University of St. Thomas in St. Paul, MN and Blue Earth County in Mankato, MN.

 Paul Schmitt, Daniel Iland, Elizabeth Belding, Brian Tomaszewski, Ying Xu, and Carleen Maitland